-Martina Schmuecker is a Visiting Tutor (Studio Practice) and convenes the BFA Group Crits.
+Martina Schmuecker is a Senior Ruskin Tutor (Studio Practice) and convenes the BFA Group Crits.

 Martina Schmuecker constantly shifts between performance and sculpture.
 Her performances are moments of still reflection on a sculptural image, using elements of architecture and furniture as props as well as playing with well-known images from art history.